 DEP has determined that certain WWTFs providing reclaimed water for the purpose of commercial or residential irrigation or that is otherwise being land applied within this BMAP area are causing or contributing to the nutrient impairments being addressed in this BMAP.
-Based on DEP's determination, the facilities listed below are subject to the nitrogen and phosphorus limits set forth in section 403.086, F.S.
+Based on DEP's determination, the facilities listed below in Table G-1 are subject to the nitrogen and phosphorus limits set forth in section 403.086, F.S.